SFDC-Assets/PSA-Stakeholder-Management-Quick-Start/README.md

 ## Description

+Test.
 The Stakeholder Management Quick Start helps nonprofit organizations set up the necessary features to track the variety of stakeholders using best practices through automation and clearer set up steps.

 **Individuals, Organizations, and Households**
 * Guidance and automation to ensure organization and household data quality (automatic creation of Party Relationship Groups, guidance on Account Record Types, and Household naming automation).